stephenmuema/DevOps_AutoScribe_Takeover_Guide/README.md

 2. **Regular Updates**: Regularly update your Terraform scripts, CI/CD pipeline, and application code to incorporate security patches and new features.

-3. **Audit and Review**: Note that speech data across different regions/sectors is subjected to various regulations eg HIPAA for health
+3. **Audit and Review**: Note that speech data across different regions/sectors is subjected to various regulations eg HIPAA for health.